Prospero's Island series

 from the series Prospero's Island

 140.0 x 220.0 cm

 Monash Gallery of Art, City of Monash Collection

 A conjured storm in an otherwise placid sea

 The Prospero’s Island diptych was the first work through which Sparks responded to a literary source.
-It was one of the most famous and most powerful plays ever written, 'The Tempest' by Shakespeare.
-It was a rare chance to immersive herself in a narrative that is steeped in theatrical illusion and manipulation of staged scenes, traits that are reflected in her own practice and brought alive through the layering of landscapes and the characters that inhabit these impossibly beautiful scenes.
+It was referencing one of the most famous and most powerful plays ever written, 'The Tempest' by Shakespeare.
+It was a rare chance to immerse herself in a narrative that is steeped in theatrical illusion and manipulation of staged scenes, traits that are reflected in her own practice and brought alive through the layering of landscapes and the characters that inhabit these impossibly beautiful scenes.